domsson/nuru/README.md

 nuru is a file format specification for terminal drawings using Unicode characters and, optionally, 4 or 8 bit colors via ANSI escape sequences.

-Additionally, a header-only C file is provided that provides some basic data structures and functions for handling nuru files.
+Additionally, a header-only C file provides some basic data structures and functions for handling nuru files.

 ## Status